Andrea/andrea.github.io/_posts/2010-09-12-irish-open-spaces-coding-day-iii-retrospective.markdown

-I m hoping that other people will tell us about their experience yesterday (hint hint ;) ).
+I'm hoping that other people will tell us about their experience yesterday (hint hint ;) ).